mcore1976/smartmetering/README.md

 ---------------------------------

-How to compile and upload code to the chip ATTINY 2313 ??
+How to compile and upload code to the chip ATTINY 2313 or ATMEGA 328P ??
 See this tutorial https://www.youtube.com/watch?v=7klgyNzZ2TI

 files :